mild-rgb/ez-ollama-aws/README.md

 Run
 1) run 'pip requirements.txt' in a terminal instance in this project's folder
 2) run 'aws configure' in the same terminal
-3) create an aws security group. give it
->outbound rules
-- All traffic to destination 0.0.0.0/0. you'll get a warning message. unless you really know what you're doing, you can ignore it
->inbound rules
-- SSH from 'My IP' (source type dropdown menu)
-- Custom TCP (type dropdown menu) Port range 11434  from 'My IP' Note the security group ID, you'll need it later
-5) move your aws key into the folder. name it 'key.pem'
+3) move your aws key into the folder. use the name for the key that you used to generate it
-6) open the file 'boto_commands.py'.
-Ctrl+F 'groups'.
-Change the value inside the [''] to the security group ID from step 3
+4) change the 'key name' value in boto_commands to your key name
+5) configure the values for model name and desired amazon instance near the top of the project
-7) from the terminal, run 'python3 main_program.py'. do not use '&' afterwards as it'll make terminating the EC2 instance difficult (you'll only have to log onto AWS but that's annoying)
+6) from the terminal, run 'python3 main_program.py'. do not use '&' afterwards as it'll make terminating the EC2 instance difficult (you'll only have to log onto AWS but that's annoying)
-Configure
-There

 **TODO**

-- make instance/model type more easily configurable
+- ~~make instance/model type more easily configurable~~ [done]
+- allow all configurable values to be given as parametres when main function is called
 - directly include openwebui
+- ~~add automatic security group management~~ [done]

 **Future Features**

 - create a python library?
-- open an issue if you think you've noticed anything cool and i'll try it out
+- open an issue if you think you've thought of anything cool and i'll think about it

 **Pre-requisites**